mainmatter/ember-simple-auth/README.md

 });
 ```

-When using with `ember-fetch` the `authorize` will not be called and the
+When used with `ember-fetch` the `authorize` method will not be called and the
 `headers` computed property must be used instead, e.g.:

 ```js